gsiemon/MonashThesis/README.md

 To compile the thesis into a .pdf file, open index.Rmd in RStudio and click the Knit button.

+## Rules for use of Official UQ Logo

+The shield and the words 'The University of Queensland' and 'Australia' in the supplied configuration and colours comprise the UQ logo.
+None of these elements should be moved, amended or recoloured.
+The logo should only be resized in proportion – do not squash or stretch it.

+The logo must stand alone in a clear area, free of any other material.
+(Use a measure equal to half the width of the shield in the logo to determine the minimum area that must be left clear around the entire logo.)

+The University of Queensland logo is not to be used for any purpose other than the title page in this thesis template.
+The logo is not to be used to advertise, or to imply the University's endorsement of, an external company, product or service.

 ## Useful R Markdown references

 The following references are a useful starting point for learning R Markdown: